 An international team of eight scientists from Thailand, New Zealand, France, and the U.S., conducted fieldwork in New Caledonia during September and October, 2012.
 New Caledonia is one of the world’s 35 biodiversity hotspots (and one of the smallest—about the size of New Jersey) with exceptional biological and ecological diversity.
 This group of islands is located in the South Pacific at the southern extremity of the Melanesian region, 1,200 km east of Australia.
 Matt von Konrat (Adjunct Curator and Collections Manager, Botany) led a four-week expedition collecting early land plants (liverworts, mosses and hornworts), ferns, and lichenized fungi, with funding from the National Science Foundation, The Mohamed bin Zayed Species Conservation Fund and the Negaunee Foundation.
 The fieldwork is part of a long-term project investigating spore-producing organisms in the South Pacific led and coordinated by Field Museum scientists.
 The multi-disciplinary team included the Botany Dept.’s Thorsten Lumbsch (Associate Curator and Chair) and Juan Larraín (Postdoctoral Research Scientist).
 An expedition of this scale for these organisms in New Caledonia is unprecedented.
 The trip yielded over 5,000 specimens, with dozens of new generic and species records for the island, and probably several new species to science, including a new tree fern species discovered by Dr. Leon Perrie of Te Papa Museum, New Zealand.
 Louis Thouvenot of the Muséum National d'histoire Naturelle in Paris was instrumental in facilitating the expedition.
-Louis worked tirelessly in organising and coordinating the field work, including liason with authorities for permits and permission from local landowners.
-The entire team is extraodinarily grateful to all his efforts.
+Louis worked tirelessly in organizing and coordinating the field work, including liaison with authorities for permits and permission from local landowners.
+The entire team is extraordinarily grateful to all his efforts.
 The expedition also had tremendous support from the Association pour la Conservation en Cogestion du Mont Panié, Dayu Biik Kumanim, Province Sud and Province Nord - Direction de l'environnement, and many guides that made the trip a great success.

 - Thorsten Lumbsch (The Field Museum, Chicago, U.S.A.)